 Elk management is complex.
 The 2007 Bison and Elk Management Plan calls for 5,000 elk to winter on the National Elk Refuge and a summer herd segment in Grand Teton National Park of 1,600.
 The Wyoming Game & Fish Department has set a target objective of 11,000 elk for the Jackson herd that includes the park herd segment.

-Hunters with a valid Wyoming elk hunting license and a park permit harvest elk during the annual elk reduction program.
-Hunters interested in participating in the program should contact Wyoming Game & Fish Department.
-Hunting occurs in the park from early-October through early December.
+Participants must have a park permit and a valid Wyoming elk hunting license to harvest elk during the elk reduction program.
+Participants interested in the program should contact Wyoming Game & Fish Department.
+When needed, the elk reduction program occurs in the park from early-November through early December.
 The dates vary slightly from year to year and from area to area.
-Please see the elk brochure for more information about elk ecology and a map of the hunt areas.
-Please read the 2016 elk reduction press release for more information.

-If you are recreating in the park during the reduction period in areas open to hunting, the park recommends that you wear orange or other bright colors to alert hunters of your presence.
-Please read the Elk Reduction in Progress flyer for more information.
+If you are recreating in the park during the reduction period in areas open to elk reduction, the park recommends that you wear bright colors to alert participants of your presence.

 Elk Reduction Area Map

 The only area open to the Elk Reduction Program is Area 75, located mostly east of U.S. Highway 89.
 The Snake River Bottom between Deadmans Bar and Ditch Creek are closed to the program.
 See map of Area 75.

 Elk Reduction Area 79 is closed to the program this season, 2020, to limit harvest pressure on northern migratory and resident elk.